yaw277/slire/README-STYLE-GUIDE.md

 - Keep examples focused and not overly complex
 - Use ellipsis (...) to shorten examples when full implementation would distract
 - Maintain consistent naming conventions across examples

-## Voice Transition Example

-When moving from Part 1 to Part 2, the voice should shift from:

-**Part 1 style**: "You create repositories using the factory pattern..."

-**Part 2 style**: "The factory pattern provides several organizational benefits.
-Consider these approaches when designing your data access architecture.
-You can choose the approach that best fits your team structure and application complexity."

-This creates a natural transition from tool-specific instructions to broader architectural guidance.